techlore/go-incognito/Scripts/Section 5/5_ Radios.md

 this.

 ● Lastly, don’t forget to lock your SIM card.
-This will ensure anyone who gets your SIM will need a password in order to start using your cell service, just a tip :)
+This will ensure anyone who gets your SIM will need a password in order to start using your cell service and possibly access contacts, just a tip :)

 Alright, what’s the final radio you need to watch out for?
 You may be surprised to